Nights-Software/ns-docs/resources/ers.md

 --     and owner_name come from the MDT's persistent vehicle record.
 For stolen --     vehicles, owner_name is the victim's name (taken from identity.owner) --     rather than the driver.
---   * If the MDT identity never resolves within ~5s, the event still fires --     once with the partial vehicleData (compliance fields stay nil).
+--   * If the MDT vehicle lookup never resolves within ~12s, the event still fires --     once with the partial vehicleData (compliance fields stay nil).
 RegisterServerEvent("ErsIntegration::OnFirstVehicleInteraction")
 AddEventHandler("ErsIntegration::OnFirstVehicleInteraction", function(source, vehicleData, context)